Advanced features

 }

-// Show subtitle
+// Show the subtitle.

 - (void)onSubtitleShow:(AliPlayer *)player trackIndex:(int)trackIndex subtitleID:(long)subtitleID subtitle:(NSString *)subtitle {